 Mr. Lavine has served as chair of the City Year Board of Trustees since 2013.
 Together with his wife, Jeannie, he has partnered with City Year since 1991.
-In 2012, the Lavines committed $10 million to City Year to help advance the organization’s long-term goals.
+In 2018, the Lavines committed $18 million to City Year to launch The City Year Campaign: Investing in Student Success initiative.

 Mr. Lavine graduated from Columbia College, phi beta kappa and magna cum laude, and received his Master of Business Administration with distinction from Harvard Business School.

 Jonathan Lavine highlights